Organizational Background

 The Forum’s Objectives

-• To promote local and national policies that more effectively contribute to the development and economic growth of the Arab society through the application of the Forum’s research findings and recommendations in policymaking circles
+• To promote local and national policies that more effectively contribute to the development and economic growth of Arab society through the application of the Forum’s research findings and recommendations in policymaking circles.

-• To foster improved communication and cooperation among stakeholders working in areas related to socioeconomic development, including academics, businesspeople, policymakers, local authorities, and the banking sector, so that they can work together to identify problems, devise solutions, and form partnerships in order to more effectively contribute to the socio-economic development of the Arab society
+• To foster improved communication and cooperation among stakeholders working in areas related to socio-economic development, including academics, businesspeople, policymakers, local authorities, and the banking sector, so that they can work together to identify problems, devise solutions, and form partnerships to contribute to the socio-economic development of the Arab society more effectively.

-• To develop relations with academics working in fields related to economics and sociology in order to attract and recruit talented researchers to leverage their skills to contribute to a better understanding of socio-economic challenges facing the Arab community
+• To develop relations with academics working in fields related to economics and sociology to attract and recruit talented researchers to leverage their skills to contribute to a better understanding of socio-economic challenges facing the Arab community.

-• To strengthen the financial management capacities of Arab individuals and households through trainings and the dissemination of tailored
+• To strengthen the financial management capacities of Arab individuals and households through training and the dissemination of tailored.

 The Arab Business Club

-In order to advance the socioeconomic standing of the Arab community, the AEF seeks to strengthen Arab businesses and entrepreneurs.
-To this end, the AEF established the Arab Businessmen and Women Club in 2017 with the aim of fostering engagement and cooperation between Arab businesspeople from various industries.
-The Arab Business Club aims to promote the following goals:
+To enhance the socio-economic standing of the Arab community, the AEF focuses on empowering Arab businesses and entrepreneurs.
+In line with this mission, the AEF established the Arab Businessmen and Businesswomen Club in 2017, creating a platform to foster collaboration and engagement among Arab professionals across diverse industries.
+The Arab Business Club is dedicated to achieving the following objectives:

-• Building the capacities of Arab entrepreneurs through the development and dissemination of of tools and resources and the coordination of trainings and consultations so that they have the knowledge and skills needed to grow their businesses
+• Building the capacities of Arab entrepreneurs through the development and dissemination of tools and resources and the coordination of training and consultations so that they have the knowledge and skills needed to grow their businesses.

-• To promote more participation and representation of the Arab Businesspeople in local and international events and forums
+• To promote more participation and representation of Arab Businesspeople in local and international events and forums.

 The Forum’s Main Activities

-• Systematically and continuously monitoring social and economic developments in the Arab community in order to identify initial trends and predict future developments
+• Systematically and continuously monitoring social and economic developments in the Arab community to identify initial trends and predict future developments.

 • Coordinating with stakeholders such as the Central Bureau of Statistics and the Ministry of Finance.